ietf-wg-httpapi/api-catalog/draft-ietf-httpapi-api-catalog-latest.md

 ## Using Linkset with bookmarks {#api-catalog-example-linkset-bookmarks}

 This example also uses the linkset format {{!RFC9264}}, listing the API endpoints in an array of bookmarks.
-Each link shares the same context (the API Catalog) and "item" {{!RFC9264}} link relation (to indicate they are an item in the catalog).The intent is that by following a bookmark link, a machine-client can discover the purpose and usage of each API, hence the document targeted by the bookmark link should support this.
+Each link shares the same context (the API Catalog) and "item" {{!RFC9264}} link relation (to indicate they are an item in the catalog).
+The intent is that by following a bookmark link, a machine-client can discover the purpose and usage of each API, hence the document targeted by the bookmark link should support this.

 Note in the example below, the context anchor is example/com/.well-known/api-catalog, however as explained above the  context anchor may be any other URI at which the api-catalog is available.